antirez/disque/README.md

 4. IF `job.state == queued` THEN if sender node ID is greater than my node ID call DEQUEUE(job).
 5. Update `job.qtime` setting it to NOW + job.retry.

-Step 4: If multiple nodes re-enqueue the job about at the same time because of race conditions or network partitions that make `WILLQUEUE` not effective, then `QUEUED` forces receiving nodes to dequeue the message if the sender has a greater node ID, lowering the probability of unwanted multiple delivery.
+Step 4: If multiple nodes re-queue the job about at the same time because of race conditions or network partitions that make `WILLQUEUE` not effective, then `QUEUED` forces receiving nodes to dequeue the message if the sender has a greater node ID, lowering the probability of unwanted multiple delivery.

 Step 5: Now the message is already queued somewhere else, but the node will retry again after the retry time.